heksagonnet/piko/exampleSite/content/blog/artproject.md

 ![POTA Activator](/uploads/drawing/activator.png)
 ###### POTA Activator
 ![POTA Hunter](/uploads/drawing/hunter.png)
 This logo was inspired by the Parks on the Air activity in amateur radio.
-This one logo with the initials [KD2WLN](https://www.qrz.com/db/KD2WLN) K D 2 *"Working Late Knights"* was deicated to my great friend and radio mentor Cody Callahan.
+This one logo with the initials [KD2WLN](https://www.qrz.com/db/KD2WLN) K D 2 *"Working Late Nights"* was deicated to my great friend and radio mentor Cody Callahan.
 Cody is an avid park activator and I love his passion and enthusiasm about radios and people in general.
 Hope to catch you soon on the air brother!
 ###### POTA Hunter

 ## Vets2Industry Logo